Charlie Fox (baseball): Early career

 Born in New York City, Fox appeared in only three games as a Major League player—garnering three hits in seven at bats for a career batting average of .429—with the 1942 New York Giants.
-However, Fox would spend another 33 years at the Major and Minor League level as a player, manager, scout and coach for the Giants, who relocated to San Francisco in 1958.
+However, Fox would spend another 53 years at the Major and Minor League level as a player, manager, scout and coach for the Giants, who relocated to San Francisco in 1958.

 Fox spent more than a half-century in professional baseball, including stints as manager of the Montreal Expos and Chicago Cubs as well as the Giants.

 Born in the Bronx, he broke into big-league baseball in an unusual way.
 "I was 14, selling newspapers near the Polo Grounds with 24 cents in my pocket," he once recalled, "when a couple of tough kids came at me.
 I put up my dukes, and two Giants coaches saw me handling myself pretty good.
 They complimented me and asked if I could catch.
 I lied -- I said I could.
 They gave me a mitt and told me to help their pitchers in practice.
 "After a couple of hours, they handed me $5, as much as I made in a month hustling newspapers.
 That did it.
 From then on, I dreamed and worked only toward my goal of becoming a Giants catcher."

-Fox finally made it, late in 1942, for three games, going 3-for-7 at the plate in his only major-league playing action, before going into the Navy for three years of service during World War II.